Comment by dale_glass

 Why use Linux for that though?
 Why not build the machine like a 3D printer, with a dedicated microcontroller that doesn't even run an OS and has completely predicable timing, and a separate non-RT Linux system for the GUI?

-juliangmp 10 months ago
+juliangmp a year ago

 I feel like Klippers approach is fairly reasonable, let an non-RT system (that generally has better performance than your micro controller) calculate the movement but leave the actual commanding of the stepper motors to the micro controller.

-• tonyarkles 10 months ago
+• tonyarkles a year ago

 Yeah, I looked at Klipper a few months ago and really liked what I saw.
 Haven't had a chance to try it out yet but like you say they seem to have nailed the interface boundary between "things that should run fast" (on an embedded computer) and "things that need precise timing" (on a microcontroller).